Bukkeeh/LITA_Class_Documentation/README.md

 ### This where I documented my first project while learning Data Analysis with the Incubator Hub

+### Basics of Data Analysis
+- Foundations of Data
+- Introduction to Ms Excel
+- Basic Excel Functions
+- Reports & Dashboard in Excel
+- Project/Challenge

+### Data Literacy
+It is how we source or percieve data and some of the difference that our data can be on for us to do certain things,

-### Project Overview
+### Data System

 ### Data Sources
-The prriamry source of data used here is Data
+The primary source of data used here is Data

 ### Tools Used
 - Microsoft Excel [Download Here](https://www.microsft.com)